OSGP/Config/README.md

 - with ActiveMQ running, the Tomcat7 server can be started

 - open pgAdminIII and configure a connection: choose the 'Add a connection to a server.' and fill out the fields using Host localhost, Port 5432, Username osp_admin and Password 1234
-- run the script (/home/dev/Sources/Config/sql/create-test-org.sql) to insert 'test-org' organization
+- run the script (/home/dev/Sources/Config/sql/create-test-org.sql) to insert 'test-org' organization into the organisation table of the osgp_core database

 ### SoapUI setup
 In order to use the webservice, SoapUI can be used.